EllaHanson/framework/src/chart.md

 toc: false
 ---

-# SNAP Benefits from 1988 to 2025
+<h1>SNAP Benefits from 1988 to 2025</h1>

-## A month breakdown of the benefits broken down by state/territory.
+<h2>A monthly breakdown of the total SNAP benefits provided by each state/territory.</h2>

+### Area of a circle is proportional and the color represents average benefits per person.

 ```js